State / Territory Benefits - Washington

 Property Tax Exemption: Disposable income is used to determine eligibility for certain property tax relief programs.
 Veterans' disability, dependency and indemnity compensation benefits are NOT included in the calculation of disposable income.
 (Military retirement pay still has to be included in disposable income.)

 Eligibility: To qualify for the Exemption Program, you must be at least 61 years of age OR disabled OR a disabled Veteran with a 100 percent service-connected disability.
 (If a Veteran is disabled and unable to work, or at least age 61, the Veteran may still qualify even if he/she is not 100% service connected disabled.)
-You must also own and occupy your residence and your combined disposable income must be $35,000 or less.
+You must also own and occupy your residence and your combined disposable income must be $35,000 or less, (For taxes collected in 2016, legislation has raised this to $40,000).
 (Veterans' disability compensation and dependency and indemnity compensation are not included when calculating disposable income.)